mroughan/SurrealNumbers.jl/README.md

 However, $x = <X_L|X_R>$ is the simplest number such that $X_L < x
 < X_R$, so, in fact, this form is equivalent to $4.

 Note, often in texts it is written $X \not \leq Y$ whereas I am writing $X > Y$.
-The distinction takes care of the case where one or the other is the empty set, but we can equally define $>$ to be synonomous with $\not \leq$.
+The original definition is intended (I think) to take care of the case where one or the other is the empty set, but we can equally define $>$ to be synonomous with $\not \leq$, and just move on.

-  check this

-Conway's approach is to define a Surreal $<X_L|X_R>$ to be the simplest $x$ that satisfies $X_L < x < X_R$, where simplest means comes from the earliest generation.
+Conway's define a Surreal $x = <X_L|X_R>$ to be the simplest $x$ that satisfies $X_L < x < X_R$, where simplest means comes from the earliest generation.

 The secret of the conversion is again to use recursion, but that is not quite enough in this case.
 We use several tricks along the way:

 + If $x$ is equivalent to a known surreal such as 0 or 1, we convert directly
 + If $x$ is negative, we use the identity that $-x = <-X_R | -X_L>$
-+ And, most importantly, if $0 < x < 1$ we know $x$ will be the "simplest" dyadic rational number such that  $x_L < x < x_R$.
-In the interval $(0,1)$ simplest means having the denominator with the lowest power, i.e., in order of preference we would like the denomator to the $1,2,3, \ldots$.
-We can find this though a simple modification of the standard binary search shown below.
++ And, most importantly, if $0 < x < 1$ we know $x$ will be the
+"simplest" dyadic rational number such that $x_L < x < x_R$.
+In the
+interval $(0,1)$ simplest means having the denominator with the lowest power, i.e., in order of preference we would like the denomator to the

-	Pseudo-code
+$1,2,3, \ldots$.
+We can find this though a simple modification of the standard binary search a simplified version of which is shown below.

+     a = 0
+     b = 1
+     while true
+         d = (a + b) / 2
+	 if xl < c < xr
+             return d
+         elseif c <= xl
+             a = d
+         elseif c >= xr
+             b = d
+	 end
+     end

 Now that we have these rules, we can convert any number $x \in [-1,1]$.
 To convert numbers into this range, we substract 1 (the